-- The likelihood of the contravention should have been apparent to a reasonably prudent data controller. - The data controller had adopted a cavalier approach to compliance and failed to take reasonable steps to prevent the contravention, for example, not putting basic security provisions in place. - The data controller had failed to carry out any sort of risk assessment and there is no evidence, whether verbally or in writing, that the data controller had recognised the risks of handling personal data and taken reasonable steps to address them. - The data controller did not have good corporate governance and/or audit arrangements in place to establish clear lines of responsibility for preventing contraventions of this type. - The data controller had no specific procedures or processes in place which may have prevented the contravention (for example, a robust compliance regime or other monitoring mechanisms). - Guidance or codes of practice published by the Commissioner or others and relevant to the contravention, for example, the BS ISO/IEC 27001 standard on information security management, were available to the data controller and ignored or not given appropriate weight.
+- The likelihood of the contravention should have been apparent to a reasonably prudent person. - The person concerned had adopted a cavalier approach to compliance and failed to take reasonable steps to prevent the contravention, for example, not putting basic security provisions in place or failing to set up any process to record objections to marketing or suppression requests from customers. - The person had failed to carry out any sort of risk assessment and there is no evidence, whether verbally or in writing, that the person had recognised the risks of handling personal data and taken reasonable steps to address them.

+- The person did not have good corporate governance and/or audit arrangements in place to establish clear lines of responsibility for preventing contraventions of this type. - The person had no specific procedures or processes in place which may have prevented the contravention (for example, a robust compliance regime or other monitoring mechanisms). - Guidance or codes of practice published by the Commissioner or others and relevant to the contravention, for example, the BS ISO/IEC 27001 standard on information security management or the Commissioner's guidance on the 2003 Regulations were available but had been ignored or not given appropriate weight.